marcustyphoon/marcustyphoon/README.md

 - [x] use css from show originals to fix peepr
 - [x] PR it
 - [ ] undraft the PR with xkit.interface.hide when it comes out

+Show Originals

+- [ ] make the show originals beta use dropdowns in settings
+- [ ] maybe add "show all posts sourced from blogs I follow" to show-originals beta and get poked by all the devs with sticks because feature creep is bad
+- [ ] fix broken interaction between no-recommended and show-originals
+- [ ] add back the sidebar
+- [ ] add back the legacy code (possibly rebuilding the extension)
+- Once implemented, use xkit.interface.hide

 Hide "where were we"